Lizard Hollow Observatory

 Theodore W. Fusby, Engineering Consultant

-LHO research programs have made use of the 0.9-m coudé feed spectrograph
+LHO research programs have also used the 0.9-m coudé feed spectrograph

-the 0.81-m RCT telescope at Tenagra Observatories, and the
+the Tenagra Observatories, and the AAVSONet world-wide telescope network.

 Please click here to enter the main LHO main pages.